-Now, when all required software have been installed, it is time to install Mobile application builder, which is included into the 1C:Enterprise mobile platform distribution package.
+Now, when all required software has been installed, it is time to install Mobile application builder, which is included in the 1C:Enterprise mobile platform distribution package.
 You can find it in the \mobile\MobileAppBuilder directory.
 You can also start the installation using the link in the installation program.

 Figure 19-20.
 Installing the application

 When the Mobile application builder is installed, start it in Designer mode to create a user with administrative rights.